Kayaking and canoeing

 - Read the information on abandoning the boat, and know what to do,should you have an accident where your kayak or canoe is damaged or you capsize and cannot get back into the vessel.

 Safety equipment requirements apply to kayaks and canoes and it is important that you are carrying suitable safety equipment for your area of operation.
-A correctly fitted personal flotation device (PFD) must be worn by each person on the vessel.
+A correctly fitted life jacket must be worn by each person on the vessel.

-Information on types of PFD and other safety equipment is available on marine safety equipment web page.
+Information on types of life jackets and other safety equipment is available on marine safety equipment web page.